uiceds/syllabus/manuscript.md

 ##### Course Questions
 Questions pertaining to the course should be posted on [CampusWire](https://campuswire.com/c/G87945CC6/).
 You can get to this forum from the course home page.
 Posting questions here allows everyone to benefit from the answers.
 If you have a question, someone else is probably wondering the same thing.
 Anyone submitting a question via email will be directed to resubmit the question to the [CampusWire](https://campuswire.com/c/G87945CC6/).
 Also, participants should not hesitate to answer questions posed by peers if they know the answers and the instructor has not yet responded.
 This not only expedites the process but also encourages peer interaction and support.

-We will not answer questions related to the content covered by an exam once the exam has started.
-We may, however, answer questions aimed at clarifying what is meant by the exam questions.

 ##### Personal and Grade-Related Questions
 Questions of a personal nature can be sent as a direct message on CampusWire, or if desired may be sent to the instructor's email address.
 If you need to send an email, include a subject that identifies the course number and nature of your question.